 There has been a lot of speculation around anti-aging drugs and their effectiveness.
 Most of the drugs that proclaim to work have not yet provided adequate proof that they work.
 If one anti-aging medicine would beyond reasonable doubt prove that it actually worked, that would be a step towards revolutionizing myths and misconceptions surrounding the anti-aging theories.

-A research by Dr. James Kirkland – clinical geriatrician at Robert and Arlene Kogod Center was held at Mayo Clinic on aging.
-This study reports successful drug that may be available in the market in as little as two years.
-The doctor points out that nobody wants to live up to 130 year and feel like 130 but it would be great if you can live up to 90 and feel like 60 and now that is possible for animals.
+Research by Dr. James Kirkland – clinical geriatrician at Robert and Arlene Kogod Center was held at Mayo Clinic on aging.
+This study reports successful drugs that may be available in the market in as little as two years.
+The doctor points out that nobody wants to live up to 130 years and feel like 130 but it would be great if you can live up to 90 and feel like 60 and now that is possible for animals.

 Aging is associated with the onset of most conditions from Alzheimer’s to stroke.
-Although you can possibly find older people who are healthy and engaging in active sports, it is rare to find an old person suffering from just one chronic-age related ailment because most of them battle several issues at once.
+Although you can possibly find older people who are healthy and engaging in active sports, it is rare to find an old person suffering from just one chronic-age-related ailment because most of them are usually battling several issues at once.

 The mice used in the clinical study were exposed to a combination of senolytic drugs containing dasatinib– normally used in Leukemia treatment, and quercetin present in red wine, green tea and apples.
 When some mice got senescent cells transplant, they showed significant signs of aging and related diseases.